stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *Flame-like radiance descends from the heavens.*

-Make a evocation attack roll vs the Dexterity defence of a target that you can see within range.
+Make an evocation attack roll vs the Dexterity defence of a target that you can see within range.
 On a hit, the target takes 1d8 + your spellcasting ability modifier sacred damage.
 The target gains no benefit from cover for this attack.

 ## Shock
 *Evocation Cantrip*<br>